Accounting & Taxation

 - Is sole proprietorship required to maintain books and records?

-- Although sole proprietorship is not governed under Hong Kong Companies section 51C of the Inland Revenue Ordinance to submit the Annual Financial Statement, however the Inland Revenue Ordinance specifies that each business should keep sufficient records for at least 7 years.
+- Although sole proprietorship is not governed under section 379 of the Hong Kong Companies Ordinance to submit the Annual Financial Statement, however section 51C of the Inland Revenue Ordinance specifies that each business should keep sufficient records for at least 7 years.
 Therefore, a sole proprietorship still has to maintain books and records.

 - Should I have separate bank accounts for my business?